Long range random walks and associated geometries on groups of polynomial growth: Geometries for random walks with long range jumps

 Beyond the nilpotent case, questions such as \begin{itemize} \item What is the cardinality of $\{g\in G: \|g\|_{\mathfrak F}\le R\}$? \item Which choice of $(\Sigma, \mathfrak F)$ is relevant to which random walk with long range jumps? \end{itemize} do not seem very easy to answer.

 For a better understanding of our main results, it is useful to review and emphasize the main volume counting results derived in \cite{SCZ-nil} in the case of nilpotent groups.
-We want to apply these results in the context of Definition \ref{def-quasinorm} under the assumption that all the functions appearing in the system $\mathfrak F$ are doubling (see Remark \ref{rem-doubling}).
-Recall that, by (\ref{order}), we have a well defined total order on $\{F_s, s\in\Sigma\}$ (modulo the equivalence relation $\simeq $ on a neighborhood of infinity).
+We want to apply these results in the context of Definition \ref{def-quasinorm}.
+We make the assumption that all the functions appearing in the system $\mathfrak F$ are doubling (see Remark \ref{rem-doubling}).
+Recall that, by (\ref{order}), we have a well defined total order on $\{F_s, s\in\Sigma\}$ (modulo the equivalence relation $\asymp$ on a neighborhood of infinity.
+The equivalence relation $\simeq $ and $\asymp$ are equal on doubling functions).

 Following \cite{SCZ-nil}, we extend our given weight function system to the collection of all finite length abstract commutators over the alphabet $\Sigma\cup\Sigma^{-1}$ by using the rules